Beamanator/Just-To-Learn/react/NinjaAppFolder/marioplan/README.md

     - React Router - `npm install react-router-dom`
     - Redux / React Redux - `npm install redux react-redux`
     - Redux thunk - `npm install redux-thunk` for asynchronous action creators
+    - Firebase - `npm install firebase`
+        - config file setup in `/src/config/fbConfig.js`
+        - Note: `apiKey` prop is only used to identify the project, but will use database rules to limit who has access to data inside the database
 5. Start filling in components
     - Navbar (stateless) (including SignedInLinks / SignedOutLinks)
     - Dashboard (no dynamic data yet)